 We had our meals set out before us on miniature wooden picnic benches.
 As soon as the kids caught sight of their colourful meal and milkshakes making their way over to them they squealed with excitement and their eyes were as big as saucers.
 That was definitely an ‘ahhh’ moment 🙂

-I am going to admit here that I am a bad Auntie… I know all kids just want to dive in recklessly but I wanted to get some shots of their picnic benches before they demolished it so yes!
+I am going to admit here that I am a bad auntie… I wanted to take some shots of their picnic benches before they demolished it so yes!
 I made them wait :O They were quicker than me and plucked their milkshakes from their top tier and even started to ogle my picnic bench!

 Needless to say our picnic really did the trick.
 It was an experience of its own and it helped the kids enjoy meal time.